Chong-Li-nyu/scala-monadic-combinatorial-parser/README.md

 * Generalize your parser to work on inputs other than character sequences.
 That is, your parser should work with abstract tokens rather than characters.
-These tokens can represent sequences of characters in a preprocessed input sequence such as keywords, numbers, identifiers, string literals, etc. This way, you can split a parser for a complex language into a *tokenizer* (aka lexer) that parses the input character sequence to produce a token sequence as output, and the actual parser that parses the token sequence to produce, e.g., an abstract syntax tree.
+These tokens can represent sequences of characters in a preprocessed input sequence.
+E.g. tokens may represent keywords, numbers, identifiers, string literals, etc. This way, you can split a parser for a complex language into two parts: a *tokenizer* (aka lexer) that parses the input character sequence to produce a token sequence as output, and the actual parser that parses the token sequence to produce, e.g., an abstract syntax tree.
 This is how complex parsers are typically organized.

 * ...